Big Data: 70 Amazing Free Data Sources You Should Know for 2020Tuesday, July 02, 2019

 Every great data visualization starts with good and clean data.
-Most of people believe that collecting big data would be a rough thing, but it’s simply not true.
-There are thousands of free data sets available online, ready to be analyzed and visualized by anyone.
-Here we’ve rounded up 70 free data sources for 2017 on government, crime, health, financial and economic data,marketing and social media, journalism and media, real estate, company directory and review, and more.
+Most people believe that collecting big data would be a tough job, but it’s simply not true.
+There are thousands of free datasets available online, ready to be analyzed and visualized by anyone.
+Here we’ve rounded up 70 free data sources for 2020 on government, crime, health, financial and economic data, marketing and social media, journalism, and media, real estate, company directory and review, and more.

 Free Data Source: Government